StefanYohansson/dynamic_gateway_directory_creator/readme.md

-this repository is a tool that mimic half of mod_telnyx_rtc behavior
+this repository is a tool that try to expose a problem after gateway deletion

 - add user
   - create directory file